Nixtla/popol-vuh/Hiring/Openings/DataScientist.md

 I put culture first.[I will never stop learning](#i-will-never-stop-learning).
 [I will build our business through maximizing value for our users, customers and colleagues](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues).
 I believe that Open Source is an extremely powerful idea.
 [I am motivated by the impact of my work.](#i-am-motivated-by-impact) [I will communicate a lot and effectively.](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company).
 I value the bond that connects us as a team.
 I support inclusion and diversity.
 I believe in treating each other, and the world, with compassion, kindness and respect.
 [I do a freaking good job.](#i-do-a-freaking-good-job)

 ## About the Role
 We are seeking a highly motivated and innovative Data Scientist to join Nixtla.
-This role is perfect for a self-driven problem solver with a hacker's mindset, passionate about data, API development, and cutting-edge technologies.
+This role is perfect for a self-driven problem solver with a hacker mindset, passionate about data, API development, and cutting-edge technologies.

 ## Key Responsibilities
 - Analyze API usage data to uncover insights, optimize performance, and drive strategic decisions.
 - Design, conduct, and productize A/B tests, playing a pivotal role in the evolution of our products.
-- Ensure the highest standards of API availability and performance through proactive testing and monitoring.
+- Ensure the highest API availability and performance standards through proactive testing and monitoring.
 - Manage and refine time-series data, ensuring its readiness for model training and analytical purposes.
-- Contribute to and improve our timegpt SDK, collaborating across multiple programming environments.
+- Contribute to and improve our TimeGPT SDK, collaborating across multiple programming environments.
 - Provide expert-level technical support to select users, fostering strong relationships and a deep understanding of their challenges and needs.

 ## What We Look For
 - Degree in Computer Science, Data Science, or a related field.
-- Proven experience with API development, data analysis, and experiments.
+- Proven experience with API development, data analysis, and carrying out experiments.
-- Very Strong programming skills, particularly in python.
+- Very Strong programming skills, particularly in Python.
 - Excellent problem-solving abilities and a creative approach to challenging technical issues.
 - Strong communication skills and a customer-focused attitude.